San Francisco, California

 Smithsonian Early Enrichment Center

-Nestled in the nation's capital in the richest museum complex in the world is the Smithsonian Early Enrichment Center, a model early childhood program that places children at the center of every experience.
-The vast collections are the foundation for the culturally diverse programming, which offer a rare opportunity for learning.
-Sharing professional development opportunities and family workshops are an extension of the school and combine SEEC's expertise in museums and childhood development.
+Nestled in the nation's capital in the richest museum complex in the world is the Smithsonian Early Enrichment Center, a model early childhood program founded in 1988.
+Our weekend workshops are an extension of the SEEC model with a mission to serve families in the DC metropolitan community.